5 Tips to Perfect Your Business Pitch

 It’s all about getting people to understand your business and your potential, and gently pushing them to connect with your story so much that they want to support it financially.
 Understanding your story, your business idea, and how you’ll make money to grow the business and pay back investors should all be conveyed quickly and effectively.
 Take time to create this pitch, and practice to perfect it as much as possible.

 Interested in putting your pitch up to the test?
-Check out 5×5 Night through Start Garden or Michigan Women’s Foundation Dolphin Tank Plan and Pitch Competition.
+Check out 5×5 Night through Start Garden, Michigan Women’s Foundation Dolphin Tank Plan and Pitch Competition or InnovateHER with the Small Business Administration.
 Contests like these give you a platform to pitch your business or startup idea in front of a panel, and the opportunity to win prize money.

 At GROW, we offer a variety of workshops and training options for entrepreneurs and businesses of all sizes.
 Start by joining our Intro to GROW free class that introduces you to the many programs and services we offer (including business pitch development and practice).
 We hold this class the first and third Thursdays of every month with a session from 12-1pm and 6-7pm.